viswarajramji/Java8/README.md

 * of: converts a values to a stream.
 * iterate: this just iterates the values in a loop infinity (Use limit func to limit the iteration)
 * generate: this just uses supplier method and the get method is invoked infinity (Use limit func to limit the iteration)
+* mapToInt : converts Stream to intStream applies
+* mapToLong : converts Stream to  LongStream.
+* mapToDouble : converts Stream to DoubleStream.

 ##### Stream  - Numeric

-######  intStream
+######  IntStream
-* rangeClosed: generates series of numbers.
+* rangeClosed: generates series of int values.
 * range: generates the series of number excluding the last value.

 ######  LongStream
-* rangeClosed: generates series of numbers.
+* rangeClosed: generates series of long values.
 * range: generates the series of number excluding the last value.
-* sum: perform sum in the intStream.

 ######  DoubleStream
-* it does not support both rangeClosed and range. use the alternative approached discussed in the link.
+* it does not support both rangeClosed and range.

 ###### Aggregate functions in numeric functions:

 * sum: Adds the numeric stream values.
 * max: find the max of the numeric stream values.
 * min: find the min of the numeric stream values.
 * avg: find the avg of the numeric stream values.

-###### Boxing and Unboxing of Numeric Streams
+###### Boxing and Unboxing of Numeric Streams:

-* Boxing :  int -> Integer / unboxing : Integer -> int.
+* Boxing :  int -> Integer.

+* Unboxing : Integer -> int.

+* IntStream:

-* boxed : will convert intStream to Stream<Integer>
+	* mapToLong : will convert to LongStream.

-* mapToInt: convert Stream to intputStream.
-* mapToDouble: Convert stream to DoubleStream.
+	* mapToDouble : will convert to DoubleStream.

-* mapToLong: convert Stream to LongStream.
+	* boxed : will convert intStream to Stream<Integer>.

-* mapToObj: convert Stream to stream of Objects.
+	* mapToObj: will convert to Stream<Object>.

 ###### Streams API - terminal operations.